 Deadpan in its oddball humour, Jesus carves out territory somewhere between whimsy and WTF – but behind the gentle and playful veneer Okuyama directs a sensitive, subtle drama about religion and the way children perceive the world.

 We’ve teamed up with Woky Ko Kaiju so you can enjoy 20% off ramen as part of Japan Touring Season 2020 - simply show your Japan Season cinema ticket.
 Valid throughout February.
-See here for more on Kaiju's opening times and menu.
+View Kaiju's opening times and menu here.